data-wizards/data-wizards.github.io/index.md

 ## Feature Extraction
 So, in order to judge a book based on its cover, we will need data that quantifies the cover characteristics!
 From each image, we extracted the semantically meaningful visual features as shown in the tree plot below.

-<iframe src="https://github.com/data-wizards/data-wizards.github.io/blob/master/dendogram.html" width="100%" height="400px"></iframe>
+<iframe src="https://data-wizards.github.io/dendogram.html" width="100%" height="550px"></iframe>

 Before seeing what the features look like for our two book cover examples, let's quickly break down what each of the features represents:

-- Brightness: Measure between x and y of how bright a book cover is.
+- `Brightness`: Brightness measure between x and y , where x corresponds to .
 Calculated as
-- Colorfulness: Measure between a and b of how colorful a book cover is.
+- `Colorfulness`: Measure between a and b of how colorful a book cover is.
-- Entropy: Measure between c and d of how so-called random a book cover is.
+- `Entropy`: Measure between c and d of how so-called random a book cover is.
 Computed as
-- UniqueColors: The number of unique colors present in a book cover.
+- `UniqueColors`: The number of unique colors present in a book cover.
 Each RGB representation corresponds to a unique color.
-- Keypoints: Measure between j and k of how complex a book cover
+- `Keypoints`: Measure between j and k of how complex a book cover
-- Color1R:
+- Color1R: of the most dominant color
-- Color1G:
-- Color1B:
-- Color2R:
-- Color2G:
-- Color2B:
+- `Color1G`: Amount of red in RGB representation of the most dominant color
+- `Color1B`: Amount of blue in RGB representation of the most dominant color
+- `Color1B`: Amount of blue in RGB representation of the most dominant color
+- `Color2R`: Amount of red in RGB representation of the second-most dominant color
+- `Color2G`: Amount of green in RGB representation of the second-most dominant color
+- `Color2B`: Amount of blue in RGB representation of the second-most dominant color

+Now, let's investigate the values for our two book cover examples:

 | Title        | Those darn squirrels fly south | Bonyo Bonyo         |
 | ------------ | ------------------------------ | -------------------